IceCereum/Wallet/README.md

 However, in the event of a new update being available, the wallet should notify you that there is a new update.

-If you want a barebones, ELI5 instructions, feel free to check out [The ELI5 instructions](./eli5-instructions.md)
+If you want a barebones and very simple instructions, feel free to check out [The ELI5 instructions](./eli5-instructions.md)

 ## Installation Instructions